Listeners

 For inbound connections

 Listeners can be used solely for inbound requests (when an external system pushes data to Foundry).
 To make requests from Foundry to external systems, you should leverage sources.
-There is a suite of no-code capabilities availble such as syncs and outbound webhooks available for use.
-Custom code-based data connections are also available with external transforms, TypeScript and Python functions, compute modules, and more.
+There is a suite of no-code capabilities available such as syncs and outbound webhooks.
+Custom code-based data connections are also available with external transforms, functions, compute modules, and more.

 For low-throughput streams